Mirandadaa/mica-gd300/README.md

     - post all your updates on Google Drive before beginning of class.

 ### Week 10 (10/29~)
+- Review Project 3 Work-In-Progress
 <!--

-- Assignments: revise the storyboards (pdf) and start production.
-Post work-in-progress materials (images and videos) on Google Drive.
+- Assignments: finish the project

 ### Week 11 (11/5~)
 - Project 3 Animate Type critique